maldoinc/wireup/docs/pages/getting_started.md

 While we have the option to [inject Redis directly](factory_functions.md#inject-a-third-party-class), in this example, we've chosen the abstraction route.

 The Redis client requires specific configuration details to establish a connection with the server, which we fetch from the configuration.

 === "@ Annotations"
-    With a declarative approach the container uses configuration metadata provided from decorators and annotations to define services and the dependencies between them.
+    With a declarative approach, the container uses configuration metadata provided from decorators and annotations to define services and the dependencies between them.
-    This means that the service declaration is self-contained and does not require additional set up.
+    This means that the service declaration is self-contained and does not require additional setup.

     ```python title="services/key_value_store.py" hl_lines="4 6"
     from wireup import service, Inject